NuttareeB/AirlineReservation/README.md

 ## Overview:

-I built this program from scratch with no experience on WCF and WPF before.
+I built this program from scratch with zero prior experience on WCF and WPF.
 It took me almost 2 weeks to finish it.

 The program serves the basic functions of airline flight booking system, but it is easy to extend more as I separate the client/server.
 On the server side, I have separated the Data Provider and Business logic layer, so the code is clean and can be easy to understand.
 The responsibility of each layer is obviously separated.